princenyeche/jiraone/docs/index.rst

 Jiraone comes with various classes, functions and methods.
 Aliases as well, are used to represent links to classes and functions.
 The major ones to take note of are the ones shown on the directory link below.

-For further knowledge on how to use the classes, methods or functions.
-Open the jiraone package and read the docstring on the aforementioned methods or functions above to get further information.
+For further knowledge on how to use the classes, methods or functions.Open the jiraone package and read the docstring on the aforementioned methods or functions above to get further information.

 If you're connecting to Jira server or datacenter, you will need to change the API endpoint to point to server instances.
 To do that, simply change the attribute ``LOGIN.api = False`` this helps to use the endpoint ``/rest/api/latest`` which is compatible for Jira server or datacenter.